-These are all network video cameras that allow you to view live streaming video or capture images to e-mail when an alarm occurs.
-The camera or server connects to your network via an RJ-45 jack and supports 10/100 Mbit networks.
-Up to 128 cameras or servers may be associated with each Host or Node.
-The IMS-4000 ConsoleView Software allows you easily to click and view live video wherever your camera is installed.
+The IMS-4000E is compatible with network cameras available from Axis Communications (www.axis.com).
+By associating a network camera with your IMS-4000E you can create links to the live stream video stream and capture images that can be sent via e-mail when an alarm occurs.
+The camera connects to your network via an RJ-45 jack.
+Up to 128 cameras can be associated with each Host or Node.
+The IMS-4000E ConsoleView Software and web page allow you to click and view live video wherever your camera is installed.
+You can also capture a still image by right-clicking and choosing Capture Image.

-When an Axis Camera Server is used, up to four cameras can be viewed at the same time.
-You can view a single camera by clicking on the video image you want to display.
-If you click again, it will return to the quad image.
-You can also capture a still image from either the quad or single camera display by right-clicking and choosing Capture Image.

 The first step is to get the camera running on your network.
-This process is independent of the IMS-4000.
-Follow the instructions included with the camera to get it set up.
-Once the camera is properly set up, go into the IMS-4000 ConsoleView Software.
+This process is independent of the IMS-4000E.
+Follow the instructions included with the camera to get it set up on your network.
+Once the camera is properly set up, go into the IMS-4000E ConsoleView Software or web page.
 Cameras are added to the IMS by expanding the Host menu and right-clicking on the word Cameras.
 Choose Add Camera.
 This will bring up the Camera Setup screen (see below).
 Enter the IP address, port number, and security settings (if required) of the camera according to how it has been configured on your network.
 See sample screen below: